 What you choose to eat matters.
 The food and drink you place into your body as fuel have a direct impact on your overall health and well-being.

 With decades of studies done on fasting, researchers now believe that the timing of when you eat may also make a difference for specific health conditions, which has some men asking if fasting cures impotence or other sexual health issues.

 While the idea of abstaining from food and drink as a therapeutic measure has been around since the 5th century BCE as a way to combat specific symptoms (1), there is evidence that fasting may help men indirectly combat their erectile dysfunction.

-What Is Intermittent Fasting & What Benefits Does Fasting Have?
+What Is Intermittent Fasting and What Benefits Does Fasting Have?